krsch/prompt-guesser/docs/domain_architecture_developer_guide.md

     if (state.activePlayer === this.playerId) throw new Error("Active player does not submit a decoy");
     if (state.guessingDeadline && this.at > state.guessingDeadline) throw new Error("Guessing deadline passed");

-    const count = await gateway.appendPrompt(this.roundId, this.playerId, this.prompt);
+    const { count, inserted } = await gateway.appendPrompt(
+      this.roundId,
+      this.playerId,
+      this.prompt,
+    );
+    if (!inserted) return; // ignore duplicate decoys

     const required = state.players.length - 1; // everyone except active player

     const allSubmitted = count >= required;